Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • Opposite every lift entrance, the Бабущка-дежурная knitting or reading on every floor of the Moscow Hotel Belgrad.

-• The large number of young women wearing bright blue eyeshadow.
+• The huge number of young women wearing bright blue eyeshadow.

 • The '70s era Pepsi vending machines which didn't dispense cans, just the liquid soft-drink.
 A few machines provided (amazingly soiled) perspex cups secured with a string, for others you had to bring your own cup.

-• Bribing a waiter at the Moscow Hotel Ukraina so I could have lunch during a private WWII reunion. $5 USD got me a small table at the side of a dining room, and I spent the entire meal being stared and pointed at by veterans with medals (and pinned-up sleeves or deeply scarred faces). Приятного аппетита
+• Bribing a waiter at the Moscow Hotel Ukraina so I could have lunch during a private WWII reunion.
+A $US 5 note got me a small table at the side of a dining room, and I spent the entire meal being stared and pointed at by veterans with medals (and pinned-up sleeves or deeply scarred faces). Приятного аппетита

 • Being mobbed by a dozen street-urchins outside the Hotel Ukraina.
-It started out friendly enough, but a dark-eyed girl reached down my jeans to grab my wallet, while the others grabbed my arms to stop me from fighting or running away.
+It started out friendly enough, but a dark-eyed girl reached down my jeans to grab my wallet, while the other kids grabbed my arms to stop me from fighting or running away.

 • The plain-clothes policeman who ran towards us and fired his pistol into the air to make the brats scatter.